TransposeReal/Axior/README.md

 ## Mission
-Axior is building the “Raspberry Pi of AI”,open, modular, and accessible AI hardware for the next wave of application-layer AI.
+Axior is building the **“Raspberry Pi of AI”**, the foundation for the next generation of open, accessible, and scalable AI hardware, to power the new wave of local AI innovation.
 Our platform is designed for:
 - **DIY AI enthusiasts** building local clusters
 - **Consumer devices** (smart devices, robots, kiosks) with on-board AI
 - **AI Application Developers and SMBs** needing scalable, open, and affordable inference

-*Axior Ai1* empowers a new era of **open, scalable, on-device AI**,undercutting closed ecosystems and making local inference accessible to all.
+*Axior Ai1* unlocks an emergent market segment, undercutting closed ecosystems, by making local inference accessible to all.

 ## Why Yet Another AI Chip?
 Despite advances in smartphone and server AI accelerators, there is **no open, modular SoM** optimized for edge inference.
 Apple, NVIDIA, and Google offer powerful solutions, but they are: